jmlouf/joes-daily-planner/README.md

 - KU Coding Bootcamp Spot - Provided project requirements and guidelines.
 - W3Schools - General reference for HTML, CSS and JavaScript.
-- Tech with Tim - YouTube channel with web development tutorials.
+- Bootstrap - Referenced for general CSS documentation.
+- MDN Web Docs - Referenced for CSS styling and JavaScript documentation.
+- Stack Overflow - Referenced for general JavaScript documentation.
+- SheCodes - Referenced for past, present, and future color palettes.
+- Google Fonts - Referenced for header/body font style and submit button icon.
+- GeeksForGeeks - Referenced for automatic refreshing of JavaScript function.
-- freeCodeCamp.org - Reference for JavaScript concepts and best practices.
+- Tweek.so - Referenced for planner layout and style.
-- https://owasp.org/www-community/password-special-characters – A list of password special characters.

 ## License